elisicke/Data-Analyst-Capstone-Project/notebooks/README.md

 # Notebooks and SQL files for Data Cleaning and EDA
-- short descriptions of the different notebooks and contents
+- add short descriptions of the different notebooks and contents